 Move over sunburns, heat exhaustion, and sunscreen sweat—sun shirts are the newest solar antidote.
 With full upper-body coverage (our picks are all hooded), UPF ratings that ensure protection against both UVA and UVB rays, and breathable fabrics, sun shirts can keep you surprisingly cool and comfortable even on the warmest of days.
 We can’t live without our sun shirts for any activities that include a solar reflector, such as fishing (water), climbing (a rock face), or backcountry skiing (snow), and they’re equally practical for pursuits like stand up paddle boarding, hiking, and running.
-We’ve been testing these versatile pieces since late 2022, and below are our 19 current favorites, which cover a wide range of activities and conditions.
-For more background information, see our detailed comparison table and buying advice below the picks.
+We’ve been testing these versatile pieces since late 2022, and below are our 17 current favorites, which cover a wide range of activities and conditions.
+For more background information, see our comparison table and buying advice below the picks, along with details about our testing process.

 UPF: 50+